XboxRetroGaming/PPSSPP-UWP/README.md

 To contribute, see [the development page](https://www.ppsspp.org/development.html).
 Help testing, investigating, or fixing is always welcome.
 See [the list of issues](https://github.com/hrydgard/ppsspp/issues).

-For the latest source code, see [our GitHub page](https://github.com/hrydgard/ppsspp).
+For latest official source code, see [PPSSPP GitHub page](https://github.com/hrydgard/ppsspp).

+For our latest source code, see [Our GitHub page](https://github.com/XboxRetroGaming/PPSSPP-UWP).

 For documentation of all kinds (usage, reference, development), see the [documentation on the main website](https://www.ppsspp.org/docs)